Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Summary and conclusions

 \section{Summary and conclusions}

 In this paper we studied the di-Higgs rate in the simplest extension of the SM: the real singlet model with no additional symmetry.
-This model is interesting in that it can generate resonant production of di-Higgs and change the Higgs trilinear coupling away from SM predictions.
-We considered various scenarios for current and future colliders: \begin{itemize} \item S1: Current LHC constraints from precision Higgs measurements and scalar searches~\cite{Lane:2024vur}. \item S2: Projections for Higgs measurements and scalar searches at the HL-LHC~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \item S3: Projections for Higgs measurements and scalar searches at the HL-LHC and a future circular $e^-e^+$ collider such as the CEPC or FCC-ee (HL-LHC+FCCee)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb} \item S4: Projections for Higgs measurements and scalar searches at the HL-LHC and a future linear $e^-e^+$ collider such as the 500 GeV ILC (HL-LHC+ILC500)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb} \end{itemize} Scenarios S1 is an update on previous results in Ref.~\cite{Lewis:2017dme}, while scenarios S2-S4 go beyond and provide benchmarks for future high energy colliders for resonance masses up to 10 TeV.
+This model is interesting in that it can generate resonant production of di-Higgs final states and change the Higgs trilinear coupling away from SM predictions.
+We considered various scenarios for current and future colliders: \begin{enumerate}[label=(\roman*)] \item S1: Current LHC constraints from precision Higgs measurements and scalar searches~\cite{Lane:2024vur}. \item S2: Projections for Higgs measurements and scalar searches at the HL-LHC~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \item S3: Projections for Higgs measurements and scalar searches at the HL-LHC and a future circular $e^-e^+$ collider such as the CEPC or FCC-ee (HL-LHC+FCCee)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \item S4: Projections for Higgs measurements and scalar searches at the HL-LHC and a future linear $e^-e^+$ collider such as the 500 GeV ILC (HL-LHC+ILC500)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \end{enumerate} Scenario S1 is an update on previous results in Ref.~\cite{Lewis:2017dme} for the HL-LHC with resonance masses up to 1 TeV, while scenarios S2-S4 go beyond and provide benchmarks for future high energy colliders for resonance masses up to 10 TeV.

 Considering these scenarios, the maximum allowed resonant di-Higgs $pp\rightarrow h_2\rightarrow h_1h_1$ rate was found.
 All theoretical constraints were considered, and we presented extensive discussions on the interplay between various constraints, the maximum resonant rate, and the corresponding scalar mixing angle and $h_2\rightarrow h_1h_1$ branching ratio.
 In scenarios S2-S4, the results are presented such that they are widely applicable for many future high energy collider possibilities.
 For scenario S1, resonant di-Higgs production in this model can still be up to an order of magnitude larger than the SM di-Higgs rate.